What Is Digital Marketing? An Easy Guide for Beginners

 feel overwhelming.
 There are many platforms, tools, and terms.
 But at its core,

-digital marketing is simple: it’s about reaching the right people online with
+digital marketing is quite simple: it’s about reaching the right people online with

 the right message at the right time.